Take a Fall Drive on the Lake Mille Lacs Scenic Byway

 Starting on the lake’s southern shore, follow MN 169 as it curves along the shoreline and takes you to Mille Lacs Kathio State Park, Minnesota’s fourth-largest state park and a hub of information about Ojibwe traditions and culture.

 The park features various exhibits and programs highlighting the indigenous nations that have called this land home for over 9,000 years, along with a 35-mile trail system for fall hiking and a 100-foot observation tower.
 Climb the stairway to the top for a panoramic view of the colorful treetops and the expansive lake below.

 Just north of the park on MN 169, the Mille Lacs Indian Museum and Trading Post provides an even deeper dive into the region’s history.
-The lakeside museum tells the story of the Mille Lacs Band of Ojibwe, from their communities on the East Coast over 1,500 years ago, to their slow westward migration and eventual arrival in the land currently known as Minnesota in the late 1600s.
-Dioramas depict the traditional Ojibwe activities of harvesting maple syrup, gathering berries, drying wild rice, fishing and hunting, while seasonal workshops allow visitors to partake in them.
+The lakeside museum tells the story of the Mille Lacs Band of Ojibwe, from their East Coast communities over 1,500 years ago to their slow westward migration and eventual arrival in the land currently known as Minnesota in the late 1600s.
+Dioramas depict the traditional Ojibwe activities of harvesting maple syrup, gathering berries, drying wild rice, fishing and hunting; seasonal workshops allow visitors to partake in them.

 Adjacent to the museum, a restored 1930s trading post is stocked with Minnesota’s largest selection of traditional and contemporary indigenous arts and crafts.